 Types of people whom thrash affects more:

-• Less technically literate users (correlates with older age)
+- Less technically literate users (correlates with older age)

-• International users who aren’t in the product’s primary locale
+- International users who aren’t in the product’s primary locale

-• Folks who rely on reference content (videos, tutorials, books), much of which are made by external creators
+- Users who rely on reference content (videos, tutorials, books), much of which are made by external creators

-• Neurodivergent users (e.g. with ADHD, dyslexia, autism)
+- Neurodivergent users (e.g. with ADHD, dyslexia, autism)

-• as someone with ADHD, UI/UX changes can be extremely jarring 😔
+- as someone with ADHD, UI/UX changes can be extremely jarring 😔

-• Users with disabilities, perhaps relying on screen readers or keyboard / mouse-only navigation, or taking much more time to do tasks (e.g. Parkinson’s)
+- Users with disabilities, perhaps relying on screen readers or keyboard / mouse-only navigation, or taking much more time to do tasks (e.g. Parkinson’s)

-Imagine if Windows suddenly changed Ctrl+C/Ctrl+V to no longer copy/paste or if loading any app took an extra 200ms.
+Imagine if Windows suddenly changed Ctrl+C/Ctrl+V to no longer copy/paste or if loading any app took an extra 200ms!

-Power users disproportionally drive new users to the platform, by creating content or reviewing the product for others.
+Additionally, expert users disproportionally drive new users to the platform, by creating content or reviewing the product for others.
 If you erode their trust and love, you’ve lost the largest promoters of your product.
 These same users are often technical enough to migrate their entire workflow to another product, bringing along others with them.

-At Facebook, thrash would occur to power users all the time — whether it was the massive changes like the view count definition — or just day-to-day confusion as to where important flows were moved.
+At Facebook, thrash would occur to important creators all the time — whether it was the massive changes like the view count definition — or just day-to-day confusion as to where important flows were moved.
 I watched Harry Mack, a rapper who with billions of video views, struggle finding very basic flows on FB Live due to UI/UX thrash.
 Facebook struggled to retain creators all the time on their platform (for many other reasons too).

 If your primary creators and power users leave the platform, the community and the value to regular users also gets hurt drastically.
 The long-term impact by user thrash is not captured by short-term metrics.